AdaptivMCP/AdaptivMCP/docs/human/SELF_HOSTED_SETUP.md

   - You can temporarily point this at a feature branch during long-running refactors (for example `feature/refactor-xyz`), then switch it back to `main` after the refactor is merged.
   - This value is used by the `_effective_ref_for_repo` helper to avoid accidental writes to the wrong branch.

-- `GITHUB_MCP_AUTO_APPROVE`
-  - Controls the default write behavior for tools tagged as write actions.
-  - When unset or set to a falsey value, the server starts in **manual approval** mode and `WRITE_ALLOWED` defaults to `False`.
-In this mode, controllers must call the `authorize_write_actions(approved=True)` tool before any write-tagged tools will run.
+- Write gating defaults to manual approval.
+Controllers must call `authorize_write_actions(approved=True)` before any write-tagged tools will run.
+Use this to keep destructive operations behind an explicit confirmation step.
-  - When set to a truthy value (for example `1`, `true`, `yes`, or `on`), the server starts in **auto-approve** mode and `WRITE_ALLOWED` defaults to `True`.
-Write tools are immediately allowed, but controllers can still call `authorize_write_actions(approved=False)` to temporarily disable writes for a session.
-  - For production deployments where you want an extra confirmation step for destructive operations, leaving this variable unset (manual approval) is recommended.

 Additional optional variables may exist for HTTP timeouts, retry settings, and logging.